 However, the hourglass modes shown in Figure 3 do conserve the total area but suffer from non-physical locking.
 The interpolation space is not rich enough to ensure the divergence-free condition.
 In fact the hourglass modes do verify that but do not comply with the local divergence-free condition.
-This is clearly a non-physical locking behavior.
+This is clearly a non-physical locking behaviour.
 Figure 4 shows the difference between a divergence-free displacement field and its projection on the bilinear interpolation space.
 A larger approximation space, for instance biquadratic, may verify the divergence-free condition.
+Note that the bending field shown on the right of Figure 4 is divergence-free, here only volumetric locking is analysed, shear locking is not addressed.

-$$\int{\square} oldsymbol{ abla} \cdot oldsymbol{u}h \; doldsymbol{x} = 0,$$
+$$\int{\Pi} \nabla \cdot \mathbf{u}h \, \mathrm{d}\mathbf{x} = 0$$

 In the following section a richer space is chosen: biquadratic finite elements.
-One expects that in this space the locking behavior is eliminated, or at least decreased, since displacement fields closer to a correct one shown in Figure 4 can be obtained.
+One expects that in this space the locking behaviour is eliminated, or at least decreased, since displacement fields closer to a correct one shown in Figure 4 can be obtained.